Lady Day at Emerson’s Bar and Grill @ Wyndham’s Theatre

 Don Giovanni @ Opera Holland Park

-After interning at Opera Holland Park in January, and sending out God knows how many score packs to chorus members, it was high time I saw one of their shows.
+After interning at Opera Holland Park in January, and sending out who knows how many score packs to chorus members, it was high time I saw one of their shows.
 Don Giovanni was the free ticket that was offered to me, and I happily accepted.

 A smooth, enjoyable, amusing production, this Don Giovanni sat very comfortably on the Opera Holland Park stage.
 On a balmy summer’s eve, it was wonderful to be swept up in this.
-I can imagine that in torrents of rain, which is what occured on press night, it would be an altogether more sea-like experience!
+I can imagine that in torrents of rain, which is what occured on press night, it would be an altogether more realistic experience!

 photo credit: Robert Workman